Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

 It is also interesting to notice that a new fundamental fermion with QCD $SU(3)_C$ fundamental representation or adjoint representation can form the bound states that satisfy DM's features.
 The mass scale of such DM lies around 12.5 TeV.

-Here we illustrate the idea of composite DM by introducing a compelling model named "Quark Nugget Dark Matter."
+Here, we illustrate the idea of composite DM by introducing a compelling model named "Quark Nugget Dark Matter."
 The original idea was based on ref.~\cite{Witten:1984rs} and other proposals afterin~\cite{Parija:1993sq,Lawson:2012vk,Lawson:2012zu,Ge:2019voa}.
 In this kind of model, the DM is formed by quark and/or antiquark nuggets of huge baryon density (the baryon number is of the order of $|B| > 10^{25}$).
 The nuggets were produced during the QCD phase transition with a correlation length of the order of the inverse of axion mass ($m^{-1}_a$).
 At the same time, its stability is protected by the axion domain walls~\cite{Zhitnitsky:2002qa}.
 An additional feature of this model is the explanation of the matter-antimatter asymmetry via the strong CP axion $\theta$ term, and the abundance of the visible matter to DM matter densities is close to the observed ratio 1:5.
-Finally, one commend to make that our review paper is to study the potential GW signals of Dark Stars.
-An obvious question is the formation of Dark Star, and we found it is generically difficult for the DM fields to provide a good mechanism.
+Therefore, in the case of the Quark Nugget model, the fundamental interaction between DM and the ordinary matter is strong interaction rather than the weekly coupled strength.
+Its abundance is provided by the ratio $\frac{\Omega_{\rm visible}}{\Omega_{DM}}\approx\frac{1}{5}$, while due to their large masses, the number density is small.
+As a result, this model satisfies current DM direct and indirect observations.
+The M-R relations of DS composed by the Quark Nuggets are not clear at the moment, and one may resolve the question if the effective theory for the large baryon number fields could be obtained.
+Finally, one commend to make that our review paper is to study the potential GW signals of DS.
+An obvious question is the formation of DS, and we found it is generically difficult for the DM fields to provide a good mechanism.
 The quark nuggets or composite DM models might solve the puzzle.